 \item \textbf{[SP] Strategic Persistence:} Justified by research on managerial conviction \citep{lant1992} and the epistemic value of dissent \citep{nemeth2018}, this code captures experts' refusal to abandon their informed positions under social pressure.
 Lant et al.\ demonstrate that conviction in one's domain expertise protects against groupthink, while Nemeth shows that persistent minority voices (here, the expert) improve decision quality by forcing deeper consideration.

-\item \textbf{[EF] Epistemic Flexibility:} Grounded in Eisikovits \& Feldman's \citeyear{eisikovitsfeldman2025} concept of \emph{epistemic heed}, this code identifies when experts appropriately adapt their recommendations based on valid situational constraints or practical considerations raised by non-experts.
+\item \textbf{[EF] Epistemic Flexibility:} This code identifies when experts appropriately adapt their recommendations based on valid situational constraints or practical considerations raised by non-experts.
 This represents productive responsiveness rather than capitulation—experts adjust implementation while maintaining epistemic integrity. \end{itemize}

 \paragraph{Methodological Approach:} Our keyword detection and turn-level analysis adapts techniques from the NegotiAct framework \citep{jackel2024}, which provides validated methods for coding conversational moves in collaborative deliberation.
 We extend this approach by incorporating role-specific constraints (expert vs.\ non-expert) to ensure codes align with agents' epistemic status.